rakiya30/Customer-Retention-Analysis/README.md

 indicates the importance of focusing on early engagement and ensuring positive onboarding experience.

-### Payment Method: Direct Debit had the highest Number of Customers at 3702, followed by Credit Card at 2614 and Paper Check at 371.﻿ from our findings ﻿
+### Payment Method:
+-Direct Debit had the highest Number of Customers at 3702, followed by Credit Card at 2614 and Paper Check at 371.﻿ from our findings ﻿
 ﻿﻿Direct Debit accounted for 71.62% of Number of Customers.﻿﻿ ﻿﻿